xela1982/alex_krubicki_3Nov19/README.md

 2) Call api/TakeAway/GetCompanies to GET all companies
 3) Call api/TakeAway/GetReportByParam and pass companyId,startDate,endDate to GET report for employees card holders.
 4) It is possible to impliment Repository as a class libary so it can be shared accroess diffrent projects e.g mobile \ web \ api

+P.s

-P.s I also run this soltuion on Microsoft Visual Studio Community 2017 Version 15.9.17 just to confirm backward compatibility.
+I  run this soltuion on Microsoft Visual Studio Community 2017 Version 15.9.17 just to confirm backward compatibility.